 This tradition continues today.
 Galleries call New Hope and its bohemian neighbor across the Delaware River, Lambertville, N.J., their home.
 Hollywood and New York-based producers steal away to the community's varied streets on weekends and holidays, and through venues such as the Bucks County Playhouse, the area's nightlife and entertainment options are boundless.
 Still, the community maintains a cozy feel and things tend to happen here on an intimate scale.

-Inspired by this artsy milieu, entrepreneur and writer D. F. Whipple, a long-time resident of Bucks County, decided to establish the New Hope Film Festival.
-This private arts organization became active on January 1, 2009.
-Whipple then assembled a group of artists to collaborate with him, including Marianne Speiser, Danny Sailor and Southern California-based Thom Michael Mulligan, an award-winning independent film producer and actor who oversees the Festival's selection process as Director of Submissions.
+Entrepreneur and writer D. F. Whipple, a long-time resident of New Hope's Bucks County, floated the idea of starting a film festival after co-founder Thom Michael Mulligan recounted his frustrations on the festival circuit—questions of access and mission that were shared by many emerging filmmakers at the time.
+Having already shared his New Hope stage experiences with Whipple during this summer of 2008 breakfast meeting in Frenchtown, New Jersey, Thom quickly endorsed the idea and suggested New Hope as an ideal location for such an event.
+Thus, the New Hope Film Festival was conceived, and Whipple took the initiative to establish a private arts organization that became active on January 1, 2009.
+Whipple then invited a group of artists to collaborate with him, including composer Marianne Speiser, who became Director of Communications, local photographer Danny Sailor and Southern California-based Mulligan, the award-winning indie film producer and actor who oversees the Festival's selection process as Director of Submissions.
 Hollywood screenwriter Mark Rosenthal, a strong supporter of New Hope, has long served as a Festival advisor.
+The event's main venue has been the New Hope Arts Center throughout the Festival's history.
 In an often frenzied and outrageous era, this Festival is a refuge, a place where you can pause and go deeper.
 Here, it's about art.
 Allow yourself to slow down and savor it.